grain-lang/grain/stdlib/float32.md

 tau : Float32
 ```

-TAU represented as a Float32 value.
+Tau represented as a Float32 value.

 ### Float32.**e**